THE SAGE PAGE

 Dementia Friendly GreendaleDFA_logo

-The Greendale Memory Cafe is starting back up!!!!!
+Greendale Memory Cafe

 Cafés offer people with dementia and their care partners the opportunity to enjoy regular, enjoyable social interaction with others in similar circumstances in a safe, welcoming environment.
 Memory cafés do not require people to present a diagnosis at the door!
 Rather, they advertise themselves as being for people living with memory loss and other symptoms of dementia.